Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 <!-- ### Examples
-This section is reserved to an example video of how to use the Python Script node.
+This section is reserved to an example video of how to use Shift in Nuke.
  -->